zoemccormick/rbac_workshop/README.md

 ## Basic RBAC

+It should be noted that for testing purposes we will simply set a `user_dn` header on curl requests - this will not be possible with the impersonation filter properly configured.

 We will start by configuring a basic RBAC policy on your fibonacci service.
 Using your editor of choice, `export EDITOR=vi # or whatever`.
 Then take a look at `greymatter get proxy fibonacci-proxy`.
 You should see the following:

 ```bash